raydac/jep-238-jcp-example/README.md

   </toolchain>
 </toolchains>
 ```

-The Resulted JAR `multiversion.jar` will be placed in root target folder and can be started with just `java -jar multiversion.jar`
+The Project has predefined default build goals so that you can just use `mvn` to build it.
+As theresult there will be `jep-238-jcp-example-1.0.0-SNAPSHOT.jar` in the target folder, it is a multi-version JAR file which can be executed under JDK 8 and JDK 9 and JVM will be using different classes in each case.
+The JAR has defined main class name in its manifest so that it can be started in command line with easy command
+`java -jar jep-238-jcp-example-1.0.0-SNAPSHOT.jar`

-For start under JDK 8 it should show something like the text
+After start under JDK 8 it should show something like the text
 ```
 Hello Good Old Java!
 Class uses new JDK9 API is not in scope
 ```
-And for start under JDK 9 and greater, it should show something like that
+And after start under JDK 9 and newer, it should show something like that
 ```
 Hello New Java 9+181 !
 Class uses new JDK9 API is in scope